neo4j-examples/neo4j-movies-template/README.md

 ### Start the Database!

 * Start Neo4j if you haven't already!
-* Set your username and password (You'll run into less trouble if you don't use the defaults)
+* Set your username and password if you haven't already
 * Set environment variables (Note, the following is for Unix, for Windows you will be using `set=...`)
   * Export your neo4j database username `export MOVIE_DATABASE_USERNAME=myusername`
   * Export your neo4j database password `export MOVIE_DATABASE_PASSWORD=mypassword`